 Proposed Associated Infrastructure

-- Three central courts to separate the individual gardens; the Tarot Court, Lawn Court and Maze Court
+- Three central courts to separate the individual gardens; the Braithwaite Court (Opened 1 February 2018), Lawn Court and Maze Court

 - The installation of security cameras to improve the safety of people and the city's assets